CaH4o/fullstackopen/README.md

 It is pretty common in GraphQL that multiple queries return similar results.

 Subscriptions are radically different from anything we have seen in this course so far.
 Until now, all interaction between browser and server was due to a React application in the browser making HTTP requests to the server.
 GraphQL queries and mutations have also been done this way.
 With subscriptions, the situation is the opposite.
 After an application has made a subscription, it starts to listen to the server.
 When changes occur on the server, it sends a notification to all of its subscribers.
 Apollo uses WebSockets for server subscriber communication.

+When queries and mutations are used, GraphQL uses the HTTP protocol in the communication.
+In case of subscriptions, the communication between client and server happens with WebSockets.

+WebSockets are a perfect match for communication in the case of GraphQL subscriptions since when WebSockets are used, also the server can initiate the communication.

 </details>